poonchuanan/tp/docs/UserGuide.md

 ### 11.1 Chaining of features

-Do you wish to save time individually typing in the features?
-Or do you want to type out all the commands you want at one go?
+Do you wish to save time from individually typing in the features?
+Do you want to type out all the commands you want at one go?
-Chaining is the right feature for your needs!
+Chaining is the right feature for you!

 >IMPORTANT
->* Chaining is only available to 4 features:
+>* Chaining is only available for 4 features:
 >* [list](#50-list-owen-chew-yang), [add](#40-add-puah-siew-wen), [edit](#60-edit-puah-siew-wen) and [graph](#100-graph-rani-karthigeyan-rajendrakumar).
 >* The respective formats to adhere to for each feature still applies.

-Format: *not extensive, there is a lot of combinations available*
+Format: *Not extensive, there is a lot of combinations available.* <br>
-        *your commands just need to be separated by `&&`*
+        *Your commands just need to be separated by `&&`.*

 Examples of formats accepted:
 >* `add f/**FOOD_DESCRIPTION** c/**CALORIE_COUNT** <d/**DATE**> && add e/**EXERCISE_DESCRIPTION** c/**CALORIE_COUNT** <d/**DATE**>`